AhmadMHawwash/10xarch/src/content/challenges/challenge-prompt.md

 - **requirements**: string[]
   - List of specific requirements for this stage
-  - Include both functional and non-functional requirements
+  - Include functional requirements and non-functional
-  - Be specific with numbers (e.g., "Handle 1000 requests/second")
+  - Avoid being specific with numbers (e.g., "Handle 1000 requests/second"), instead mention the issue to be fixed (e.g., "We're facing more traffic, and CPUs are maxed out" or "Let's reduce data access time"...)
-  - Avoid generic terms (e.g., "Implement caching layer")
-  - Take few requirements per stage (avoid having too many requirements) - We need 1 requirement maximum per stage.
+  - Provide few requirements per stage (avoid having too many requirements) - We need 1 requirement maximum per stage.
 And if needed for learning purposes do max 2.
 Other than that, we can do it in next stages

 - **metaRequirements**: string[]
   - Cumulative requirements from all stages